Updated September 25, 2023

-We follow the direction of Nova Scotia’s Public Health Authority and expect all employees, students, contractors, and visitors to campus to do the same.
+We follow the advice of Nova Scotia’s Public Health Authority and our Occupational Health and Safety Committee.
+We expect all employees, students, contractors, and visitors to campus to do the same.

 Acadia is advising students to use the declaration form for COVID-19 related absences.

 Although masking is no longer mandated on campus, Acadia is mask-friendly and encourages mask use.

 PLEASE CONTINUE TO PROTECT YOURSELF AND OTHERS

 - If experiencing symptoms of COVID-19 and its variants or other seasonal illnesses, please stay at home.
 If unable to, please wear a mask and follow all public health directives and recommendations while moving around campus.

 - Campus community members and visitors are urged to take personal precautions to keep themselves and others healthy.

 - Please be considerate of those in our community with health conditions that place them in high-risk categories or live with individuals with high-risk health concerns.